Specialties, Supported Entries and Sweepstakes at AKC Dog Shows

 Some host clubs now have what is called an Offer Sheet.
 These documents spell out timelines in addition to roles and responsibilities relating to specialties and supporting entries, with the goal of reducing ambiguity and aligning expectations.
 The Offer Sheet provides clarity and structure that generally results in a beneficial outcome for all involved, as long as the timelines are adhered to.
 An example of an Offer Sheet (not from MSDA) is available here as a PDF.

 This article was prepared with the assistance of MSDA member William (Bill) Burland.
 Bill is both a breeder and a handler, and has served as Show Chair for the Kennel Club of Philadelphia (2004-2013) and the Bucks County Kennel Club (2015-2018).
-He currently is very active with the Nova Scotia Duck Tolling Retriever Club (USA).
+He also is very active with the Nova Scotia Duck Tolling Retriever Club (USA), Liberty Nova Scotia Duck Tolling Retriever Club and, as of September 2024, is the Event Chair for MSDA’s “Spring Event”.